neudecker-group/jedi/docsrc/examples/examples.rst

     16 21 F'''.format(v,w,x))
     opt=GaussianOptimizer(mol2,calc)
     opt.run(fmax='tight', steps=100,opt='ModRedundant')

-    j = Jedi(mol,mol2,modes)
+    j = Jedi(mol,mol2,hessian)
     j.add_custom_bonds(get_hbonds(mol2))
     j.run()
     j.vmd_gen()

-:download:`Starting geometry <dna/cg.xyz>`
+:download:`Start geometry <dna/cg.xyz>`

-The input written by ase for the cogef calculation has a line break too much between the coordinates section and the constraints section.
+The input written by ASE for the COGEF calculation has a line break too much between the coordinates section and the constraints section.
 So it has to be corrected manually and the job needs to be sent manually.
 The gaussian outputs can be read by the funtions delivered with the Jedi package.

 .. code-block:: python

     from ase.vibrations.vibrations import VibrationsData
-    from jedi.jedi import Jedi
-    from jedi.jedi import get_hbonds
+    from jedi.jedi import Jedi, get_hbonds
     from jedi.io.gaussian import get_vibrations,read_gaussian_out

     file=open('output/opt.log')